 2820.
 Applicability.
 The PND is an overlay district superimposed over the underlying zoning district(s).
 The boundaries of the PND are defined as the area designated "PND" shown on the Zoning Map.
 The PND district only comes into effect for developments that utilize transfer of development rights (TDR) as described in Section 2700.
 The enhanced density, dimensional, and use regulations contained in this section shall only apply to developments that utilize TDR's.
-Furthermore, there must be a minimum of 50 TDR units transferred into the PND per planned neighborhood development for the enhanced density, dimensional, and use regulations of the PND to take effect.
-Developments that do not utilize TDR's or do not meet the 50 TDR requirements are limited to the density, dimensional, and use regulations of the underlying zoning district(s).
+Furthermore, there must be a minimum of 50 TDR units transferred into the PND per planned neighborhood development for the enhanced density, dimensional, and use regulations of the S0 TDR requirements are limited to the density, dimensional, and use regulations of the underlying zoning district(s).